Michele-Curci/Generating-Software-Requirements-Through-Abstractions/README.md

 Repository for the project of the course "Large language models for software engineering"
 ---------------------------------------------------------------------------------------------------------------------

-Assignment description:\n
+Assignment description:\\
 Requirements are often ambiguous, inconsistent, and nonstandardized.
 LLMs can support requirement authoring, but they still risk to misinterpret human needs.
 For this reason, a more systematic approach, based on the clear identification of the requirements’ building blocks, may prove benefits.

-Can LLMs reliably identify the different abstraction that compose a requirement (e.g., the main actor, the system response, the precondition…)?\n
+Can LLMs reliably identify the different abstraction that compose a requirement (e.g., the main actor, the system response, the precondition…)?\\
 Does this analysis improve requirements’ clarity and completeness?\n Can LLMs manage nested items?\n